Reading time: approx. 10 to 12 min.

 How Often Should You Water?

 Keep the substrate lightly moist, not wet.
-Check every few days and never allow pooling or soggy roots—root rot can strike fast at this stage.
+Check every few days and avoid pooling or soggy roots.
+Early root problems can develop quickly if the medium stays too heavy.

 How to Plant a Sprout?